 Coupons: The Sunday inserts in your local paper usually have $50 to $75 worth of coupons.
-If you use coupons, you can save at least 10 to 15 percent on your grocery bill, according to the January 2009 issue of the Supermarket Savvy newsletter.
-Using coupons for coffee, cereals, prepared foods, flour and flour mix products adds up to about a 10 percent savings.
+If you use coupons, you can save at least 10 to 15 percent on your grocery bill, according to the Coupon Trends Analysis for Consumer Packaged Goods (CPG) year-end 2017 findings, consumers have saved over $3.1 billion from the use of coupons.
+Using coupons for coffee, cereals, prepared foods, flour, and flour mix products adds up to about a 10 percent savings.

 Find out each store’s rules for using coupons, and don’t rely on cashiers to know.
 Ask whether a store honors coupons from other stores or matches advertised prices.

-If you have access to a computer, print off coupons from Web sites of products you use and of stores where you shop.
-Join an internet coupon group and exchange coupons.
+Have printed coupons ready when in-store.
+Printed coupons can be obtained from websites or by joining an internet coupon group and exchange coupons.
 Remember to mail in coupons for manufacturers’ rebates and refunds.